KnpLabs/snappy/README.md

 $snappy = new Pdf($myProjectDirectory . '/vendor/h4cc/wkhtmltopdf-amd64/bin/wkhtmltopdf-amd64');
 ```

+*N.B.* These static binaries are extracted from  [Debian7 packages](https://github.com/h4cc/wkhtmltopdf-amd64/issues/13#issuecomment-150948179), so it might not be compatible with non-debian based linux distros
 ## Some use cases

 If you want to generate table of contents and you want to use custom XSL stylesheet, do the following: